 Key Takeaway

-Old dog jerks in sleep are often completely normal and simply reflect dreaming activity.
+An old dog jerking in sleep is often completely normal and simply reflects dreaming activity.
 However, in senior dogs, new or intensified movements may sometimes indicate neurological changes, pain, seizures, or metabolic imbalances.

 The key is observing the pattern and noting whether additional symptoms are present.